ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  S/MIME {#s-mime}

-S/MIME, or Secure Multipurpose Internet Mail Extensions, is a standard for encrypting and signing MIME data in a message.
+S/MIME, or Secure Multipurpose Internet Mail Extensions [@RFC8551], is a standard for encrypting and signing MIME data in a message.
 This was suggested and considered as a third security protocol for authenticating the source of a message.